f5devcentral/f5-agility-labs-waf/docs/class4/module4/lab1/lab1.rst

 Task 1: Verify ASM configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Open Chrome and navigate to the BIG-IP management interface.
-For the purposes of this lab you can find it at ``https://10.1.10.245/`` or by clicking on the **bigip** shortcut.
+For the purposes of this lab you can find it at ``https://10.1.10.245/`` or by clicking on the **bigip01** shortcut.

 #.
 Login to the BIG-IP.